 If you punch a hole in the dough with your finger you can probably repair it by pinching the dough to close up the hole.
 If you really screw up at first, and the dough becomes a scraggly mess, either discard it and start over or re-ball it.
 You will really struggle to stretch it at this point, because all of the gluten in the dough have regrouped and will fight you off, so just put it aside for another time, or until it rises again and is supple and soft.

 As you get more experience in the feel of the dough, and the tossing into the air, you can go for more height (if it’s the show you are after).
 I have seen some pizza places where the workers will toss the dough to each other.
 At one Chicago restaurant, the workers would toss the stretched dough half way across the room, hitting the wall opposite, the stretched dough dropping onto an enclosed shelf just above the prep table, where it sat until ready to be used.
 Customers loved the show.

 OK, so let’s say you use a dough sheeter in your operation.
 No problem.
 Sheet the dough in your normal fashion.
 Now take the pizza shell and do some tossing in the air (if for no other reason than to get the hang of it).

-If you really want to see expert, world-famous dough tossing, catch the World Pizza Games Trials at Pizza Today’s Northeast Pizza Show in Atlantic City this month.
+If you really want to see expert, world-famous dough tossing, catch the World Pizza Games at International Pizza Expo in Las Vegas.
 You will probably not use any of the routines that you will see, but it will surely give you an up close and personal look at dough tossing as done by experts in the art.